Draktir/Boxel-client/README.md

 The example plugin provides example commands for streaming frames of video and rendering websites.

-Browsing the source [here](https://github.com/VerizonCraft/Boxel-client/blob/master/src/main/java/io/github/verizoncraft/boxelclient/example/BoxelExamplePlugin.java) will give you a quick example of how you might use boxel-client in your own project.
+Browsing the source [here](https://github.com/VerizonCraft/Boxel-client/blob/master/src/main/java/io/github/verizoncraft/boxelclient/example/BoxelExamplePlugin.java) will give you a quick example of how you might use Boxel-client in your own project.

 License
 ------------